Subscribe to updates

 Gloucestershire Health and Wellbeing Partnership - Tuesday 27 January 2026 1.30 pm

-A significant portion of the meeting is expected to be dedicated to an update on the Blood Pressure Exemplar Theme, which is one of three key areas within the Gloucestershire Integrated Care Strategy.
-The ambition for this theme is to enhance the prevention and early identification of high blood pressure, and to support individuals diagnosed with the condition in managing it effectively.
-The report pack outlines a multi-pronged approach, informed by population health management (PHM) data, to address hypertension.
-National ambitions, published in 2019, aim for 80% of people with high blood pressure to be diagnosed and 80% of those diagnosed to be treated to target by 2029.
-Current performance figures indicate that 69% of expected cases are diagnosed, with a further 17,500 people needing to be identified to reach the 80% target.
-Similarly, 65.7% of diagnosed individuals are currently treated to target, requiring an additional 15,800 people to meet the goal.
+A presentation was scheduled to provide an update on the Blood Pressure Exemplar Theme, which is one of three key initiatives within the Gloucestershire Integrated Care Strategy.
+The ambition for this theme is to enhance the prevention and early identification of high blood pressure, and to support individuals diagnosed with hypertension in managing their condition effectively.
+The approach outlined involves a multi-pronged strategy informed by population health management data.

 Tobacco Dependency Strategic Overview